RISE Summit

 The 2023 RISE Summit featured Dr. Donna Nofziger as the keynote speaker.
 Dr. Donna Nofziger is a Professor of Biology at Seaver College (Pepperdine University) and teaches classes in cellular, molecular, and developmental biology.
 She is a Los Angeles native who earned her undergraduate degree in biology at Baylor University and her PhD from UCLA as part of the Molecular Biology Institute.
 She has loved every moment of her 25 years teaching at Pepperdine and in particular enjoys sharing her enthusiasm for learning about the natural world with her students.

 The inaugural 2022 RISE Summit focused on the cognitive dimension of resilience; that is, how expecting challenges, adopting a growth mindset, and changing irrational/unhelpful thoughts can support our capacity to make it through expected and unexpected adversities.
-"Metamorphosis" was the theme of the Summit, rooted in the idea that we are able to be renewed by the transforming of our minds and build healthier practices to help us be more resilient.
+"Metamorphosis" was the theme of the Summit, rooted in the idea that we are able to be renewed by the transforming of our minds (Romans 12:2) and build healthier practices to help us be more resilient.